Creating a Resilient Response to Loss: The Special Challenge of Dementia

 There’s something she says I love that I observe all the time, “You are on your own in a limbo that all too often goes unnoticed (or denied) by the larger community.
 Perhaps it is convenient for society to let unpaid family caregivers deal with dementia patients on their own.”

-I’m reminded of a blog I wrote about a year ago, entitled, Caring for Aging Parents: 4 Essential Steps to Navigating Change.
-In it, I argue that religious and societal rituals are a way for communities to transfer psychological resilience to an individual going through a profound change.
+I’m reminded that religious and societal rituals are a way for communities to transfer psychological resilience to an individual going through a profound change.
 Rituals confer three essential ingredients of resiliency.
 They 1) mark transitions as challenging events, 2) signal the community’s recognition of your struggle as normal for the circumstances you are in, and finally 3) acknowledge that you will be okay.

 In the absence of customs and rituals, we have to take charge of our own resilience and we can borrow the essential ingredients of rituals to do that.
 Below is an adaptation of reflections from the earlier blog, enriched by my reading of Pamela Boss’s book, which everyone going through ambiguous loss should read.